Chapter 1:

 Worried, huh?

 Ryoma thought about Satsuki’s words.
 She was right to an extent.
-Keeping so many mundane items from his father’s apartment may be going a bit overboard.
+Keeping all of his father’s things may be going a bit overboard.

-In the awkward silence, Ryoma’s mind flashed images of his father and how his spirit had formed into something so dark, so hateful, and so unlike him.
+Riding in awkward silence, Ryoma’s mind flashed back to images of his father and how his spirit had formed into something so dark, so hateful, and so unlike him.

 But then the Leech came and filled his mind with anguish, his eyes with anger.

-His mind flashed back to when he and his aunt chased his father and the Leech.
+Ryoma thought back to when he and his aunt chased after the Leech on their own.
 He remembered the horde of cursed-spirits that surrounded him.

-He remembered the pain in his lungs and the way his knees trembled when he saw his father’s spirit in the back of the group, watching what would’ve been his last moments with hatred in his once kind eyes.
+Pain seared within his lungs and the boy’s knees nearly gave out when he saw his father’s spirit in the back of the group, watching what would’ve been his last moments with hatred in his once kind eyes.

 If it weren’t for his Aunt Satsuki, then…